cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/02-fitting.md

 root -l -b -q efficiency.cpp
 ```

+!!!
+Note
+    Some `[#1] INFO` messages will pop up on the terminal.
+They are expected.
+Do not worry about it.

+    There is some `[#0] WARNING:` that should pop up too.
+They say about ignoring some events.
+They appear due cuts we are making directly on variables limits.
+It is ok, just ignore it.

-If everything went correctly you should have a 'Pt_globalMuon.root' in the path below.
+If everything went correctly you should have a 'Pt_tracekrMuon.root' in the path below.

 ```sh
 cd results/efficiencies/efficiency/Jpsi_Run_2011/